-You can learn what your customers are looking for by examining their search terms.
-If enough people look for a product that you don’t carry, perhaps it’s time to add it to your catalog.
-Here are a few ways you can leverage search terms:
+You can learn what your customers are looking for by examining the search terms they use to find products in your store.
+If enough people look for a product that you don’t carry, perhaps it is time to add it to your catalog.
+Meanwhile, rather than have them leave them empty handed, why not redirect them to another product in your catalog?
+Here are a few ways you can leverage customer search terms:

 The landing page for a search term can be a content page, a category page, a product detail page, or even a page on a different site.